 Best Things to See in Lisbon in Three Days

 Where to Stay in Lisbon

-We chose an Airbnb one bedroom apartment on Rua Carmo so we were close to the main centre of the city.
+We chose an Airbnb one-bedroom apartment on Rua Carmo, which put us close to the main centre of the city.

+Best Things to See in Lisbon in Three Days